-Also, when the home buyers down payment is less than 20%, regular jumbo loans are often processed into two separate loans (80/15 or 80/10) in order to avoid monthly mortgage insurance.
+Also, when the home buyer’s down payment is less than 20%, regular jumbo loans are often processed into two separate loans (80/15 or 80/10) in order to avoid monthly mortgage insurance.
 VA loans don’t have mortgage insurance (PMI) and the program is one single loan.
-The VA loans can also have lower interest rates when you compare them with regular jumbo loans above 90% loan to value.
-Both programs will offer approved buyers with a choice of 15-30 year fix rate terms or adjustable rate options.
+The VA loans often have lower interest rates when you compare them with regular jumbo loans above 90% loan to value.
+Both programs will offer approved buyers with a choice of 15-30 year fix rate terms or adjustable-rate options.

-- The VA jumbo loan will have stricter underwriting requirements when compared to a standard VA purchase loan.
-Borrowers should have a minimum 620 credit score with serious financial issues like Bankruptcy, Foreclosure, Repo in the previous 5 years.
+- VA jumbo loans will have stricter underwriting requirements when compared to a standard VA purchase loan.
+Borrowers should have a minimum 620 credit score with serious financial issues like Bankruptcy, Foreclosure or Repos in the previous 5 years.

 - The standard VA purchase loan does not require payment reserves from home buyers.
-However, VA jumbo financing can require 2-4 months of payment reserves (savings in bank or retirement) since this program is not 100% financing like the regular VA loan.
+However, VA jumbo financing can require 2-4 months of payment reserves (savings in the bank or retirement) since there is a greater risk to the lender.